jcl-concept/awox-smartplug/README.md

 - package.sh will turn your code into a tar archive, which is what users download to their device when they installl an addon.
 The controller also detects any errors in the download process using the SHA checksum files.
 - SHA256SUMS.
 These provides a checksum for each file in the addon.
 If the controller detects that the checksum for any file no longer match, the addon will not be started.
 Think of it as a security feature to avoid manipulation.
 - LICENSE describes which (open source) license the addon is made available under.
-- requirements.txt contains a list of python dependencies for your addon.
+- requirements.txt contains a list of Python dependencies for your addon.
 The package.sh script will download and place these dependencies in the lib directory.
-- .github/workflows is a file that can be used to automate creation of the addon by Github.
+- .github/workflows/release.yml is a file that can be used to automate creation of the addon by Github.
 If you upload your addon to github, whenever you create a new release, this will generate two new files: a .tar file and a checksum file.
-These are required to get your addon into the app store.
+These are required to get your addon into the app store (details below).
-- build.sh is a file that is part of the Github release process.
-It creates a virtual machine that emulates a Raspberry Pi, and calls package.sh.
+- optional build.sh is a file that is part of the Github release process.
+It creates a virtual machine that emulates a Raspberry Pi, and in turns calls package.sh.
 This is needed if you are using python libraries that need this emulation.
+This simple example doesn't currently use this method.

 ## Getting started